Skip to content Skip to Menu KAL Accessibility Statement

 by William A. Alcott

-The American physician and social reformer William Alcott (1798-1859) was one of the most prolific writers of his time, and although he dealt with subjects ranging from education to the role of women in the family, he was most focused on the importance of a proper diet, which he held should be basically vegetarian.
-Although he devoted several books to that subject, The Young House-Keeper, published in 1838 was his major statement on the subject—and a huge success.
+The American physician and social reformer William Alcott (1798–1859) was a prolific writer, with about a hundred books to his credit.
+Although he dealt with subjects ranging from education to the role of women in the family, he was most focused on the importance of a proper diet, which he held should be strictly vegetarian.
+Although he devoted several books to that subject, The Young House-Keeper (1838) was his major statement and a huge success.
 By 1851 it had gone through some 20 printings.

-In 424 pages Alcott examines nearly three dozen classes of fruits, vegetables, nuts, and grains, evaluating their nutritional and health-supporting properties.
-His chapter on cucumbers, for example, covers such topics as “Evils of the Cucumber Overrated,” allowing, however, that they are “not very nutritious.”
-On the subject of cherries, he cautions, “no cooking into pies, puddings &c. admissible” and opines that they “should be eaten in the morning.”
+In more than 400 pages Alcott examines about three dozen classes of fruits, vegetables, nuts, and grains, evaluating their nutritional and health-supporting properties.
+His chapter on cucumbers, for example, covers such topics as “Evils of the cucumber overrated,” noting, though, that they are “not very nutritious.”

-Animal foods are included—reluctantly and quite briefly.
-He regrets, notes Alcott, ‘‘to be obliged to recognize animal food as a primary aliment; for I consider the resort to it as proper only in the case of infants, diseased persons, and the people of those regions…where better food cannot be obtained.”
-Clearly vegan in his leanings, he admits grudgingly that, “a little fresh butter, spread on stale bread, and the latter well masticated, cannot be very hurtful.”
+Animal foods are included, though reluctantly and quite briefly.
+He regrets ‘‘to be obliged to recognize animal food as a primary aliment; for I consider the resort to it as proper only in the case of infants, diseased persons, and the people of those regions or places where better food cannot be obtained.”

-A significant book for any major American collection this is fascinating reading with many side discussions on broader social issues and such subjects as the efficient use of time by the women of the household.
-There is, in addition, a section of just over thirty pages of “Recipes for Plain Cooking.”
+A significant book for any major American collection, this is fascinating reading with many side discussions on broader social issues.

 Shopping Cart